sebhtml/biosal/README.md

 - send a finite number of messages to other actors (bsal_actor_send);
 - create a finite number of new actors (bnsal_actor_spawn);
-- designate the behavior to be used for the next message it receives (bsal_actor_actor, bsal_actor_die).
+- designate the behavior to be used for the next message it receives (bsal_actor_pointer, bsal_actor_die).

 Other names for the actor model: actors, virtual processors, activation frames, streams ([Hewitt, Bishop, Steiger 1973](http://dl.acm.org/citation.cfm?id=1624804)).